karthikey-sinha/karthikey-sinha/README.md

-- 🔭 I’m currently working on AI Resume Analyzer
+- 🔭 I’m currently working on Mockly.AI
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on  Projects
 - 🤔 I’m looking for help with ...